dsarov/SPANDx/README.md

 GeneratePLINK_Roary.sh usage:

-GeneratePLINK_Roary.sh -i ingroup.txt -o outgroup.txt
+GeneratePLINK_Roary.sh -i ingroup.txt -o outgroup.txt -r Roary.csv output (if different than the default gene_presence_absence.csv)

 <b>Note that this script has an additional requirement for R and Rscript with the dplyr package installed.
 If this script can’t find these programs in your path then it will fail. </b>